 There are fourteen lessons included in this book.
-In addition to the machining simulation example of the current lesson, we go over two lessons discussing NC part programming before resuming our discussion on more machining simulation lessons.
-In Lesson 2, we discuss (or more like review) NC part programming, in which we review NC address codes, preparatory functions, and auxiliary functions, before going over examples of pocket milling, trajectory milling, profile milling, and canned cycles.
+In addition to the example of the current lesson, we go over two lessons discussing NC part programming before resuming our discussion on more machining simulation lessons.
+In Lesson 2, we discuss (or more like a review) NC part programming, in which we review NC address codes, preparatory functions, and auxiliary functions, before going over examples of pocket milling, trajectory milling, profile milling, and canned cycle operations.
 In Lesson 3, we introduce SOLIDWORKS CAM NC Editor, in which we learn to use the Editor to review and verify G-code.
+We also briefly go over a few NC reviewers available on-line.

 The next eight lessons, Lessons 4 to 11, illustrate step-by-step details of creating machining operations and simulating toolpath capabilities in SOLIDWORKS CAM.
-We start in Lesson 4 with a simple plate example, which provides you with a brief introduction to SOLIDWORKS CAM 2019.
+We start in Lesson 4 with a simple plate example, which provides you with a brief introduction to SOLIDWORKS CAM 2020.
 The lesson also offers a quick run-through for creating a contour profile mill operation using a 3-axis mill.

 Lessons 5 through 9 focus on milling operations.
-We include examples of machining 2.5 axis features using a 3-axis mill in Lesson 5, machining a freeform surface of a solid feature in Lesson 6, machining a set of identical parts in an assembly in Lesson 7, and machining features of parts on multiple planes using a 3-axis mill with a rotary table in Lesson 8.
+We include examples of machining 2.5 axis features using a 3-axis mill in Lesson 5, machining a freeform surface of a solid feature in Lesson 6, machining a set of identical parts in an assembly in Lesson 7, and machining features of parts mounted on multiple planes using a 3-axis mill with a rotary table in Lesson 8.
 In Lesson 9, we discuss tolerance-based machining (TBM), which leverages SOLIDWORKS dimensions, tolerance ranges and surface finish annotations to select machining strategies for operations and machine parts to the mean of asymmetric tolerances.